Caen is the capital of the French department Calvados

-The weather was awful, with rain and wind.
-When it calmed down a little, Morane took off so that the visitor could see at least some flying.
+The weather was miserable, with rain and wind.
+When it calmed down a little, Morane took off, so that the visitors could see at least some flying.
 He was followed by Camerman and Gronier, but the wind was dangerously strong and they all landed almost immediately.
-As usual when the wind was too strong for airplanes, only the kite flyers Madiot and Basset were happy.
+As usual when the wind was too strong for airplanes, only kite flyers Madiot and Basset were happy.

 Towards seven o'clock, when the wind had calmed down somewhat, Camerman and Gronier contested the officers' prize for endurance.
 Camerman took the win with a flight of 22:40.2, beating Gronier by two and a half minutes.
 Conditions were still difficult, and the worried spectators were relieved when they landed.
 Nobody else made any officially timed flights during the day.

 It was announced that aviation benefactor Henri Deutsch de la Meurthe had donated a trophy for a cross-country contest for the officers.
 It was to be held on the day after, over a 35-kilometre course with the church towers of Cintheaux and Bellengreville as turning points.